mayowaolatunji/blog/delegatecall/delegatecall.md

 ## What the EVM does under the hood

 The purpose of the `increment` function is to increment the state variable called `number`.
-Since the EVM does not have knowledge of state variables but **operates on storage slots**, what the function actually does is to increases the value in the first slot of the storage, known as slot 0.
+Since the EVM does not have knowledge of state variables but **operates on storage slots**, what the function actually does is to increase the value in the first slot of the storage, known as slot 0.
 This operation occurs within the storage of the `Called` contract.

 ![caller contract using the call function to a called contract](https://static.wixstatic.com/media/706568_ac35840fb9c349189d9504a644afcdd3~mv2.png/v1/fill/w_459,h_265,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/706568_ac35840fb9c349189d9504a644afcdd3~mv2.png)